Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Spousal impoverishment rules allow community spouses of Medicaid LTSS recipients (i.e. the non-applying spouse) to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income.

-In South Dakota in 2020, these spousal impoverishment rules allow community spouses to keep:
+In South Dakota as of 2022, these spousal impoverishment rules allowed community spouses to keep:

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to make themselves eligible for Medicaid LTSS.
 To curb these asset transfers, federal law requires states to institute a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 States can also have a penalty period for community-based LTSS.